SamProell/yarppg/README.md

 ```

 ### Command line options
-There are a number of options available, when running yarppg.
+There are a number of options available, when running yarPPG.

 ```yaml
 video: 0  # camera index or video filename.